-The EECS Department offers five Bachelor of Science degrees: Electrical Engineering (BSEE), Computer Engineering (BSCoE), Computer Science (BSCS), Interdisciplinary Computing (BSIC), and Information Technology (BSIT).
-This BSIT program is offered on the Edwards campus.
+The EECS Department offers five Bachelor of Science degrees: Electrical Engineering (BSEE), Computer Engineering (BSCoE), Computer Science (BSCS), and Interdisciplinary Computing (BSIC).
 Each features a firm grounding in the fundamentals of mathematics, basic science, and computer science and/or engineering science, with advanced studies in the theory and design of systems of various kinds, as well as hands-on experience.
-All five Bachelor of Science degree programs are accredited.
+All four Bachelor of Science degree programs are accredited.